 The wild strawberry Fragaria virginiana is found growing throughout North America and is one of the species that gave rise to the popular garden strawberry we enjoy today.

 You'll find it thriving naturally in woodland clearings, grassy meadows, alongside pathways, and in the ditches of country roads.
 You might even find it growing in your lawn.

 Below, a patch of wild strawberry plants can be seen growing in the lawn that surrounds our central Ontario home.

 We purposely don't treat our lawn with weed sprays or chemical fertilizers or anything that would harm or poison the tiny strawberry plants.

 We also set our riding lawnmower's cutting height at 3 inches minimum and allow the grass to grow

 longer during the June berry season so the tiny berries can ripen.

 The wild strawberries are much smaller, so it takes about 15 or more to equal one of the large hybridized varieties, but the wild fruit tends to be sweeter and tastier in comparison.

 The tiny strawberries ripen very quickly to a bright red color, and you'll need patience to harvest them.
-You mightn't get enough berries for a strawberry pie recipe, but there should be enough for making tarts.
+You mightn't get enough berries for an old fashioned strawberry pie recipe, but there should be enough for making tarts.